 Pin continuously until the whole sleeve is pinned to the dress.
 Make sure you are matching the edges of the fabric from the armhole and the sleeve together.

-I prefer to baste the sleeve into the dress before stitching by serger.
+I prefer to baste the sleeve into the dress before stitching it by serger.
 Use a running stitch about 1/4″ in length and baste very close to the stitching line.
 Seam allowances are ¼” for the sleeves too.

 Do the same with another sleeve.